nico-von/anticodex.xyz/shards/'La' is Italian for 'the'.md

 Another word for 'the' in Italian is [['Il' is Italian for 'the'|'il']]

-Also, do not confuse it with [['la' is the feminine form of 'it' in Italian|'the Italian feminine form of 'it' that is also 'la']]
+Also, do not confuse it with [['La' is the feminine form of 'it' in Italian|'the Italian feminine form of 'it' that is also 'la']]